awarenessxz/IOT-TrashBin-Manager/README.md

 # Hosting the Web Server on Heroku

-To host the webserver, refer to the `herokuHost` branch
+To host the webserver on Heroku, refer to folder `heroku-setup` in the `herokuHost` branch

 # IMPORTANT NOTES:
 1. Add python scripts into `lib/python` folder.